 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$12.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Select Market ("Nasdaq") under the symbol "AVAH."
+We anticipate that the initial public offering price will be between \$12.00 and \$13.00 per share.
+We have applied to list our common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "AVAH."

-After the completion of this offering, affiliates of the Sponsors (as defined herein) will own approximately 72.0% of our outstanding common stock (or 69.8% of our outstanding common stock if the underwriters' option to purchase additional shares is exercised in full).
+After the completion of this offering, assuming an offering size as set forth above, affiliates of the Sponsors (as defined herein) will own approximately 72.0% of our outstanding common stock (or 69.8% of our outstanding common stock if the underwriters' option to purchase additional shares is exercised in full).
 As a result, we will be a "controlled company" within the meaning of the corporate governance rules of Nasdaq.
 See "Management-Controlled Company Exception."

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 25 to read about factors you should consider before buying shares of our common stock.
+See "Risk Factors" beginning on page 26 to read about factors you should consider before buying shares of our common stock.